Vishal1711/CU--AuE-8930-HW/README.md

 3. Multithreading in Python

 Homework 5
-1. Writing software that controls a (simulated) robot using ROS
+1. Writing script that controls a (simulated) robot using ROS